DataScientest-Studio/firepy/data/readme.txt

-#Some exemples
+# Some exemples
+Github storage limits is 1Gb so you can just find some exemples of Tiff files Execute on colab to get all files into your drives

-#"image" folder contains Tiff file from GEE
+## "image" folder contains Tiff file from GEE

-#"masks" folder contains Tiff masks
+## "masks" folder contains Tiff masks

-#"Final_patches" contains patchs from "image" and "masks" using "patchify" package
+## "Final_patches" contains patchs from "image" and "masks" using "patchify" package